-EOA will collect the types of screening-level biological, physical, and chemical water quality data at the ten probabilistic sites required by Provision C.8.d.i.
-Field activities will include biological community sampling (benthic macroinvertebrate and algae bioassessments), full characterization of physical habitat, sonde measurements of general water quality parameters, and collection of water samples for laboratory analysis of nutrients.
+EOA will collect the types of screening-level biological, physical, and chemical water quality data required by Provision C.8.d.i at the ten bioassessment sites.
+Field activities will include biological community sampling (benthic macroinvertebrate and algae bioassessments), characterization of physical habitat, sonde measurements of general water quality parameters, and collection of water samples for laboratory analysis of nutrients.
 All sampling will be conducted by EOA's SWAMP-trained field crew under our Scientific Collection Permit from the California Department of Fish and Wildlife.
 Bioassessments will be conducted during the index period (April 15 - June 30) according to the most recent version of SWAMP SOPs for Bioassessment.
-MRP 2.0 has increased the level-of-effort associated with bioassessment monitoring by adding some physical habitat measurements that were not required under MRP 1.0.
-It is assumed that EOA's four-person field crew can continue to complete an average of 1.5 bioassessments per day; however, enough budget is included to account for the possibility of an extra day of field sampling resulting from unforeseen field complications.
+Based on our past experience, the budget assumes that EOA's four-person field crew will complete an average of 1.5 bioassessments per day.
 EOA's field crew will conduct an annual pre-season field practice session.
 Members of the field crew will also receive training in first aid and safety procedures.

 Benthic macroinvertebrate samples will be sent to BioAssessment Services in Folsom, CA for SAFIT Level 1 analysis.
 Algae samples will be sent to EcoAnalysts in Moscow, ID for species-level identification of soft-bodied algae and diatom algae.
 Nutrient samples will be sent to Caltest in Napa, CA for chemical analysis.
 EOA has worked with these laboratories for many years.
-They report data in a SWAMP-comparable format and with quality controls required by the CEDEN in accordance with MRP 2.0 Provision C.8.h.ii.
+They report data in a SWAMP-comparable format and with quality controls required by the CEDEN in accordance with MRP Provision C.8.h.ii.

-Chlorine monitoring required by provision C.8.d.ii will be conducted with a field spectrometer at the probabilistic sites concurrent with bioassessment monitoring.
+Chlorine monitoring required by Provision C.8.d.ii will be conducted with a field spectrometer at the bioassessment sites concurrent with bioassessment monitoring.